CodingNomads/javascript-labs/05-Collections/00-intro.md

-This is a supplementary lesson to get you geared up for the labs to come by walking you through a lab.
+Things are now getting interesting!
+This is a supplementary lesson to get you geared up for the labs to come.
+This is a walk through of a very common programming task that you will be doing many times and practicing in many forms in the labs to come.

 Say you have this temperature data in Fahrenheit: